Subhankar4901/TSG-web-hackathon-backend/README.md

 8. Any of the features can be searched easily by a search box in the top right.
 9. User can login and logout by clicking the dropdown at top right corner.
 10. Login is made as guided in the problem statement.
+11. Event page can be viewed by clicking view in the events card.

 ---